Mets GM Busted For DWI After Party At Owner Steve Cohen's House, Report Says

-Acting New York Mets General Manager Zack Scott had been at the Connecticut home of team owner Steve Cohen before he was busted on DWI charges, ESPN reported Wednesday.
+Acting New York Mets General Manager Zack Scott had been at the Connecticut home of team owner Steve Cohen several hours before he was busted on DWI charges, ESPN reported Wednesday.

 White Plains police reported finding Scott, 44, asleep in his 2018 Toyota on South Lexington Avenue near the U.S. District Courthouse shortly before 4:30 a.m.
-Tuesday, the New York Post initially reported.
+Tuesday, according to the New York Post.

 He failed a field test but refused to take a breath test or submit a blood sample, White Plains Police Capt.
-James Spencer reportedly told the Post.
+James Spencer reportedly told the Post, which broke the story.

 Scott had been at the Greenwich, CT home of Mets owner Steve Cohen, ESPN's Jeff Passan tweeted.

-"A fundraiser for the team's Amazin' Mets Foundation was being held at the house, and Scott and players were there," Passan said.
+"A fundraiser for the team's Amazin' Mets Foundation was being held at the house, and Scott and players were there," Passan explained.

-That's roughly a dozen or so miles -- a 15-to-20-minute drive, more of less -- from where police said they found him.
+That's roughly a dozen or so miles -- a 15-to-20-minute drive, more or less -- from where White Plains police said they found him.

-Mets players reportedly said the party ended around 8:30-9 p.m.
+Mets players reportedly said the party ended between 8:30-9 p.m.
 Police reported finding Scott at 4:17 a.m., more than seven hours later.

 The Mets said in a statement: "We were surprised and deeply disappointed to learn this morning about an alleged DUI involving Zack Scott.
 We take this matter very seriously.
 Zack will not be traveling with the team for our upcoming road trip while we learn more and determine next steps."